BUILD YOUR FUTURE WITH THE PROTECTION AND STRENGTH OF THE WORLD'S BEST STEEL FRAMING SYSTEM

-Arden Homes now provides 100% steel frames, trusses, and joists as standard in every new home—no upgrade needed!
+FIND OUT MOREArden Homes now provides 100% steel frames, trusses, and joists as standard in every new home—no upgrade needed!
 Experience the lasting strength of

 TRUECORE® steel, giving you peace of mind for years to come.

-TRUECORE® steel is made especially for residential framing.
-It is manufactured in Australia by BlueScope Steel so it’s strong and durable.
+House frames made from TRUECORE® steel is manufactured in Australia by BlueScope Steel so it’s strong and durable.
 With the Supaloc system the roof is attached to the truss, which is attached to the wall frame and in turn attached to the slab.
 This provides your home with outstanding wind load qualities and security in severe weather.
+All steel made by BlueScope Steel includes recycled steel in its manufacture.

 NEX Building Group have built tens of thousands of Supaloc steel framed homes in all Australian climates for over two decades.
 We set the pace in using the latest technology to deliver excellence and our commitment to building with steel frames is the industry benchmark.
 Our wealth of experience and knowledge ensures your home is the best.